Hollywood, Portland, Oregon: Organizations

-The Hollywood District is home to the Hollywood Farmers Market, a year-round Saturday farmers' market located on NE Hancock Street between 44th and 45th Avenues, which runs weekly from April through November, and twice-monthly from December through March.
-The Hollywood Boosters started "Hollywood at Night" in summer of 2006.
-This is a monthly neighborhood event that takes place on the third Thursday of every month to bring together residents and local businesses.
+Hollywood Farmers Market is a year-round Saturday farmers' market located on NE Hancock Street between 44th and 45th Avenues, which runs weekly from April through November, and twice-monthly from December through March.
+It's one of the largest on the east side of Portland.

-Portland Fashion Institute is also located in the Hollywood District.
+Portland Fashion Institute is located in the Hollywood District.
 Founded in 2010, PFI focuses on design, technology and business connected to the fashion industry and is Oregon’s only accredited fashion design school.